 Preserve Highlights & Features

-It's also a northeast-facing paragliding and hang gliding site!
+Windy Hill is a northeast-facing paragliding and hang gliding site!
 Excellent pilot judgement and skills are required to in order fly this location safely.
-Access and permits are managed through the Windy Hill Skyriders, a chapter of the United States Hang Gliding and Paragliding Association.
+Access and permits are managed through the Wings of Rogallo, a chapter of the United States Hang Gliding and Paragliding Association.

-Picnic tables are located adjacent to the Spring Ridge parking area – a super beginning to a day or the perfect ending to a long hike or kite flying session!
+Picnic tables are located adjacent to the Spring Ridge parking area – a great beginning to a day, or the perfect ending to a long hike or kite flying session!

 Stories from the Preserves